fkarg/fkarg.github.io/_posts/2020-02-01-book-the-no-asshole-rule.md

 # Overall

-I would recommend this to everywone with a bit of time, and maybe a slight personal annoyance towards such a person.
+I would recommend this to everyone with a bit of time, and maybe a slight personal annoyance towards such a person.

 ## Main Takeaways

-For me the by far biggest takeway is an increased sensitivity to the topic of unpleasent company in general.
+For me the by far biggest takeaway is an increased sensitivity to the topic of unpleasant company in general.
 Especially if people are doing it structurally or only temporary.
 Also, it appears that I have used the 'strategic' part before, albeit only a few times.
-I guess this really will be useful in avoiding certified ones, and preventing them from taking hold whereever I will work in the future.
+I guess this really will be useful in avoiding certified ones, and preventing them from taking hold wherever I will work in the future.
 I will live by the 'no-asshole-rule!'

 ## Criticism

 I really liked it.
 It was concise, but not too dense, with good exemplary stories and references, explaining in detail what is meant.
-I liked how the author gave examples of him being someone unpleasent without making it seem like he wants to be glorified for admitting these atrocities.
+I liked how the author gave examples of him being someone unpleasant without making it seem like he wants to be glorified for admitting these atrocities.

-Additionally, since I read the german translation, I was quite surprised.
-I expected more to be rather 'clear cut' translations from english, but there were quite a few passages and words, subtleties, that one could not have 'simply translated'.
+Additionally, since I read the German translation, I was quite surprised.
+I expected more to be rather 'clear cut' translations from English, but there were quite a few passages and words, subtleties, that one could not have 'simply translated'.

 ## Favourite Quotes

-This obivously includes the original ones with my translations here:
+This obviously includes the original ones with my translations here:

 > Ich schlage vor, dass Sie sich folgende Frage stellen: 'Warum finden wir uns
 > mit einem solchen Verhalten ab?'
 Wenn die Antwort lautet: 'Weil die Kanzlei